python/typing/docs/spec/tuples.rst

 The empty tuple can be annotated as ``tuple[()]``.

-Arbitrary-length homogeneous tuples can be expressed using one type and ellipsis, for example ``tuple[int, ...]``.
+Arbitrary-length homogeneous tuples can be expressed using one type and an ellipsis, for example ``tuple[int, ...]``.
 This type is equivalent to a union of tuples containing zero or more ``int`` elements (``tuple[()] |
 tuple[int] | tuple[int, int] | tuple[int, int, int] | ...``).